1. What is the Highland Village?

 5. Is the site wheelchair accessible?

 The Highland Village has limited access for wheelchairs.
-The Visitor Centre is fully accessible.
-As well the barn, church and backstage facilities are equipped with ramps.
-In addition we have constructed two special parking areas on site, which allow for better access to our period buildings.
+The Visitor Centre, backstage/tuning room multipurpose facility and entrance washroom building are fully accessible.
+As well some of our period buildings including the blackhouse, log house, barn, church, and general store are equipped with ramps.
+We have two special parking areas on site, which allow for better access to our period buildings.

 6. Can we take our vehicle around the site?